akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 ### Migrating from Classic Sharding to Typed Sharding

-If you have been using classic sharding it is possible to do a rolling upgrade to typed sharding using a 3 step procedure:
+If you have been using classic sharding it is possible to do a rolling upgrade to typed sharding using a 3 step procedure.
 The steps along with example commits are detailed in [this sample PR](https://github.com/akka/akka-samples/pull/110)